RyanFin/Game_Programming_Tutorials/README.md

         3) **string word3(3, '!');** (*Equivalent to "!!!"*)
 - **Page 87**: C-Style Strings
     - C-style strings (cstrings) are character arrays that terminate with a *null character*.
 Unlike strings, c-style strings have a *fixed* length.
 In C++, cstrings work seamlessly with strings.
+- **Page 92**: Enumerator trick
+    - *Enumeration lists* can be used as a convenient way to store the number of elements. can be used in several situations, such as defining the amount of difficulty levels within a game.
+    - Example: enum *difficulty* = {EASY, MEDIUM, HARD, **NUM_DIFF_LEVELS**}.
+NUM_DIFF_LEVELS = *3* which is equivalent to the amount of game difficulty levels.

 ## TroubleShooting